danmacklin/erlang_cep/README.md

 The results of a row function must be a list.
 The order of the list is important as it dictates how the data is stored within the window results.
 Row Functions, searches and joins must respect this order.

-WHen using joins, the code can be simplified by using the Join object.
+When using joins, the code can be simplified by using the Join object.

-Create a join object passing the joins parameter and optionally the name of the join feed / window.
+Create a join object passing the joins parameter and optionally the name of the join feed / window if you want to restrict the join.

 var j = new Join(joins);